Skip to Main Content

 He has done additional beautiful work for Scorsese (Casino, Bringing Out the Dead) as well as for other prominent directors, such as Robert Redford (The Horse Whisperer) and Barry Levinson (Wag the Dog).

-Richardson was cinematographer on The Hateful 8, which marks his fifth collaboration with director Quentin Tarantino, having previously teamed with the influential filmmaker on Django Unchained, Inglorious Basterds and both volumes of Kill Bill.
-He recently completed Live by Night with director Ben Affleck.
+Richardson was cinematographer on Once Upon a Time in Hollywood, which marks his sixth collaboration with director Quentin Tarantino, having previously teamed with the influential filmmaker on The Hateful Eight, Django Unchained, Inglourious Basterds, and both volumes of Kill Bill.
+He recently completed Air with director Ben Affleck, with whom he previously collaborated on Live by Night.

-A native of Cape Cod, Mass., Richardson attended the Rhode Island School of Design and the American Film Institute.
+A native of Cape Cod, Massachusetts, Richardson attended the Rhode Island School of Design and the American Film Institute.

 Steven Soderbergh